solana-labs/solana/docs/src/apps/jsonrpc-api.md

 #### Parameters:

 * `<u64>` - slot, as u64 integer
-* `<string>` - (optional) encoding for each returned Transaction, either "json" or "binary".
-If not provided, the default encoding is JSON.
+* `<string>` - (optional) encoding for each returned Transaction, either "json", "jsonParsed", or "binary".
+  Parsed-JSON encoding attempts to use program-specific instruction parsers to return more human-readable and explicit program data.
+  If parameter not provided, the default encoding is JSON.

 #### Results: